okpreetam/obsidian-notes/obsidian/6 - Atomic Notes/Process Substitution.md

 Q) Create files system_0.log to system_99.log & system_1.out to sytem_100.out
-Follow up: how you verify that each .log file have respective .out file Follow up: how can we optimize the verification part , and make it one liner.
+Follow up: how you verify that each .log file have respective .out file Follow up: how can we optimize the verification part, and make it one liner.

 Solution: